benhazoom/BensCoffeeStoreProject-Java-project/README.md

 7.BenCoffeeStoreApplication.java - Main file, runs the application

-The back end implements dinamic service which allowes easy transformation between **data bases** and between **other types of products**
+The back end implements REST dynamic service which allows easy transformation between **data bases** and between **other types of products**